 Albright Knot

-This is a good strong knot.
-But not only that, it has a nice smooth streamline appearance that shouldn't catch in your fishing rod guides as you cast and retrieve.
-These two factors are why many anglers love it.
+2.)
+It also has a nice smooth streamline appearance that shouldn't catch in your fishing rod guides as you cast and retrieve.

 Albright Knot Tying Instructions